 Selects geometry that defines a new geometric construction.
-This option is used with the numbered step options listed below.
+Used with the numbered options listed below.

 Deletes a selected geometric construction.

-Cancels the macro, closes the geometric construction ribbon and the Geometric Construction Palette dialog box, and then returns to the main command ribbon.
+Cancels the macro, closes the geometric construction ribbon and the Geometric Construction Palette Dialog, and then returns to the main command ribbon.

-Verifies the validity of values selected for the options, closes the geometric construction ribbon and the Geometric Construction Palette dialog box, and then returns to the main command ribbon.
+Verifies the validity of values selected for the options, closes the geometric construction ribbon and the Geometric Construction Palette Dialog, and then returns to the main command ribbon.
 The selected values are still available when you click again on the main command ribbon.

-More - Opens the Select Geometric Construction dialog box.
+Opens the Select Geometric Construction dialog.
 For a new geometric construction, all interfaces delivered with the software are available.
 For an existing geometric construction, only similar interface types are available.

-Geometric constructions displaying only in the Select Geometric Construction dialog box are not intended for general usage.
-You should first consult your Intergraph support representative before using these geometric constructions.
+Geometric constructions displaying only in the Select Geometric Construction dialog are not intended for general usage.
+You should first consult your Hexagon support representative before using these geometric constructions.

 For a new geometric construction, you can identify the status of input items by the background color of the step: